datanav/docs/tutorial-getting-started-enrich.rst

 Add semantic value
 ^^^^^^^^^^^^^^^^^^
-We will now add semantic value to our data.
+We will now add semantic value to our data by adding namespaces, Namespaced Identifiers and ``rdf:types``.

 The Hubspot Data
 ****************